 Despite their taste, feeding mandarins to dogs can pose risks and hazards that pet owners should be aware of.
 Here are some important things to consider;

-- High Acid Content and Sugar: Mandarins have a high level of acidity, which can potentially cause digestive upset in dogs.
+- High Acid Content and Sugar: Mandarins have a high level of acidity, which can potentially cause your dog to have an upset stomach..
 Additionally, the natural sugars found in mandarins, while okay in moderation, can contribute to weight gain and disrupt blood sugar regulation.
-It’s essential to prioritize a nutritious diet for your dog when introducing excessive sugars that could harm their health.
+It’s essential to prioritize a nutritious diet for your dog when introducing too much sugar that could harm their health.

 - Seeds and Peel: The seeds and peel of mandarins can also be hazardous for dogs.
 Dogs don’t possess the ability to efficiently break down plant matter like herbivores do.
 Consuming high fiber foods like mandarin seeds can lead to blockage and uncomfortable bloating in dogs.
-Moreover, mandarin peel contains oils that may be toxic to dogs so it’s important to ensure your dog doesn’t ingest the peel.
+Moreover, mandarin peel contains oils that may be toxic to dogs so it’s important to ensure your dog doesn’t ingest any unpeeled mandarins.

 - Tooth Decay and Health Problems: The high sugar content in mandarins can contribute to tooth decay, obesity, diabetes, and other health issues in dogs.
 If your dog already has any of these health problems, it is best to steer clear of adding high-sugar fruits like mandarins to their diet.